 We often hear that 81 men and boys were killed in the Bulli Mine Disaster of 1887 – but who were they – what were their stories ? and the stories of those they left behind ?

-The 130th Anniversary of the Disaster will be commemorated on March 23 1887 and we hope to collect their stories.
+The 130th Anniversary of the Disaster was commemorated on March 23 1887 and we hope to continue to collect their stories.

 Relatives of the following have been located and hopefully in time we may learn of the stories :